Texas County Republican seeks to erase MDC's Share the Harvest funding

 A Republican state lawmaker is seeking to end conservation department funding for its popular Share the Harvest program.

-Rep. Robert Ross, who represents House District 142 which includes Houston, Cabool and portions of Fort Leonard Wood, proposed an amendment to the conservation department's budget that strips all MDC funding for Share the Harvest, along with reward money for Operation Game Thief for reporting poachers.
+Rep. Robert Ross, who represents House District 142 which includes Houston, Cabool and portions of Fort Leonard Wood, proposed an amendment to the conservation department's budget that strips all but $1 of MDC funding for Share the Harvest, along with reward money for Operation Game Thief for reporting poachers.

 Share the Harvest has been in place for decades and lets deer hunters share some of the meat from their deer with needy Missouri residents.
 During the latest deer seasons, the Missouri Department of Conservation said hunters donated 348,535 pounds of venison to the Share the Harvest program.